vishvAsa/kalpAntaram/kANe/v1p1/17_ushanas.md

 History of Dharmasastra

-a ksatriya from a vaibya wife is a kşatriya (p.
+a ksatriya from a vaibya wife is a kṣatriya (p.
 814 on Vyava hāra ).
-Aparārka quotes Ušanas dozens of times, about nine quotations being in prose ( most of them on prāyaścitta ).
+Aparārka quotes Uśanas dozens of times, about nine quotations being in prose ( most of them on prāyaścitta ).

 The Maskaribhāsya on Gautama Dh.
-S. quotes prose pag sages from Ušanas in many cases e. g. on I. 64, 66, II.
+S. quotes prose pag sages from Uśanas in many cases e. g. on I. 64, 66, II.
 17 (long), 18, 48; V. 9, X. 27 ( about principles of taxation ), 31.
 36, 52; XII.
 6, 10, 36, 42; XIX.
 14 (long prose followed by six verses ) and also some verses as on XII.
-19 Māso vimsati bhāgastu jñeyah Kārsāpaņasya tu !
+19 Māso vimsati bhāgastu jñeyah Kārsāpaṇasya tu !
 Kākani tu caturbhāgo māsasyaiva prakirtitahtiSmṛticandrikā quotes Usanas 45

 times on āhnika, vyavahāra and śrāddha; vide Mit. on Yāj.
 II.
 159 quoting Nārada.